 The town of Yeakley that once stood here had a post office and a population of about 30 people in the late 1800s.
 All that remains today are the church and cemetery.

 The Ghost Town of Plano

-The old road continues to roll over gently sloping hills before arriving at Halltown.
+The old road rolls over gently sloping hills before arriving at Halltown.

 © Kathy Alexander/Legends of America, updated January 2023.

 Missouri Department of Natural Resources